 - Medi-Cal and Medicare disaster-related benefits, including medication and durable medical equipment replacement

-Local Assistance Center (LAC) and Disaster Relief/Recovery Center (DRC):
+Local Assistance Center (LAC) and Disaster Relief/Recovery Center (DRC) are now closed.

 To qualify for additional protections, relief, and other benefits, you must living or working in or near a disaster area as designated by the State and/or Federal Government.
 Proof of the Camp Fire's designation is linked below: